 As a professional musician and composer based in Los Angeles, Brown composes for television, and his process varies with each project's scope.
 "Generally, you start with whatever is known," explains Brown.
 "If you know that it's a 30-second piece for a car commercial, certain parameters come to mind," Brown says lightheartedly.
 "You know it's going to be about this tempo, have this kind of feel, and you start from there.
 If it's something like in the case of Truth For Life, we knew that we wanted to continue with the basic Doxology melody, and take what is best loved about that traditional melody while at the same time fitting it into a more contemporary musical setting."

-Brown recalls discussing the initial concept for the new theme song with Bob Butts, executive director for Truth For Life.
+Brown recalls discussing the initial concept for the new theme song with Bob Butts, Executive Vice President for Truth For Life.
 "I think at one point I said to Bob, 'So, do we want this to be more warm, or more reverential; more upbeat or more contemporary or more classic?'
 And Bob said, 'Yes,'" laughs Brown.
 "In a certain sense that sounds like a humorous answer, but I think that it's also the correct answer, as Truth For Life endeavors to take the massive truth or God's Word and apply it to all spheres of human life."
 Ultimately, Brown wrote music with a more contemporary feel that serves as a warm invitation to the program while providing a reverential preparation for the teaching that will follow.